 The Australian chain Hungry Jack’s, which is essentially Burger King, offers a vegan cheeseburger complete with a “[d]ouble vegan patty (made from corn, capsicum and carrot), vegan cheese and vegan mayonnaise with tomato sauce, onions, fresh tomato and crisp lettuce on a delicious seeded bun.”
 W … TF.
 We want that.
 Burger King doesn’t even offer a vegan patty in the U.S., let alone vegan mayo and cheese.
 As consumers, we are indignant.

-📢 Attention all restaurants hooking up Australia, Canada, and Europe with vegan food while dissing the U.S.: We want to give you our money!
+📢 Attention, all restaurants hooking up Australia, Canada, China, South Africa, and several countries in Europe with vegan food while dissing the U.S.: We want to give you our money!
 It’s burning a hole in our pockets—but nothing burns more than these games you’re playing with our hearts.
 Will you quit making us jelly and just sell us the vegan food we so desperately want to buy?
 Please and thank you.